Skip to main content

 Selects/deselects all Zones.
 When deselecting, only the focused Zone remains selected.

-Edit Commands
+Edit commands

 Drag the left/right border of a Zone